WandererTom/wanderertom.github.io/content/Campaign Log.md

 ![[The Queen's Note]]

-Determined to keep the note and [[The Orb]] a secret, for now, the party concealed the items and made their way back towards [[Squinketon Manor]].
+Determined to keep the note and [[The Emberglass|The Orb]] a secret, for now, the party concealed the items and made their way back towards [[Squinketon Manor]].
 As the evening began to set in, the party resolved to return [[Commander Eladar Squinketon]] to his family and seek the opportunity for some well earned rest...

 ## Session 4 (16/08/25)
 *Luminar 100 (Evening), Valesview*
 [[@Jack]], [[@Ichoren]], [[@Splatts]],[[@Zharek]], [[@Cove-Candle]]

 Weary from the events on the invader ship, the party arrived back at the grounds of [[Squinketon Manor]] where they found [[@Cove-Candle]] awaiting them.
-They showed him [[The Orb]] and what they'd found during their rescue of [[Commander Eladar Squinketon]].
+They showed him [[The Emberglass|The Orb]] and what they'd found during their rescue of [[Commander Eladar Squinketon]].

 Before long [[Lord Ronald Squinketon]] burst out of the manor's doors and rushed to meet them.
 He was overjoyed at the rescue of his son, and graciously offered each of the party a reward of their choosing as recompense for the great risk they had taken.